GuardianN06/XMLBrute/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You input the link of the xmlrpc endpoint, you input the username, a wordlist (preferably shorter) and the amount of threads (5 is recommended).
+You input the link of the xmlrpc endpoint, you input the username, a wordlist (preferably shorter) and the amount of threads (5 is recommended). <br> How you get the username is you do https://site.com/wp-json/wp/v2/users and this should supply you with a json format text.
+From that json, you should look for a variable after the "slug" object which is the username.
+Note, there can be multiple usernames on a single wordpress install.